BIG-RAT/Object-Info/README.md

 * Find what triggers are used in what policies.
 * Find IP range, default share name, and URL associated with a network segment.
 * Find what policies and prestages a package is associated with.
+* Find what policies a printer is associated with.
-* Find what policies and prestages a script is associated with.
+* Find what policies a script is associated with.
 * Find what policies, configuration profiles, and apps a computer group is associated with.
 * Find what configuration profiles, and apps a device group is associated with.
 * Find macOS configuration profiles containing a particular payload.